Senior Prizegiving

 The Academic Attainment Prize is given to the pupil who produces the best overall results in his end of year exams.

 The Parents’ Association Prize for Original Art Work is an exchange rather than an award.
-The winner receives a cheque to spend on art materials, and he in turn presents to us a piece of art to be displayed in the School.
+The winner receives a cheque to spend on art materials, and he in turn presents a piece of art to be displayed in the School.

 Sponsored by the Music Society, this prize is awarded for service to the Music Department.
 The recipient will have made a significant contribution, both in academic music and as a performer in ensembles and choirs.
 They will also have gone above and beyond the normal expectations in helping and participating.The intention is that this should go to a boy in the Fourth Year or above.

 Frank Steffens was a pupil at Hampton Grammar School from 1918 and Head Boy between 1924 and 1926.
 He played Cricket for the First XI.
 After university and posts at St Marylebone Grammar School and the Judd School he returned to Hampton in 1934 to teach Mathematics for the rest of his career.
-He was a founder member (with Stan Barton) of the School ATC contingent which later changed into the CCF.
+He was a founder member (with Stan Barton) of the School ATC contingent which later changed to the CCF.
 He was Head of Careers from 1963 and retired in 1972.

 The prize is awarded to the Fourth Year pupil with the best results in the UKMT individual challenge.